-Word on the street is World Outlander Day is coming up on June 1!
-My family would probably tell you that every day seems like it’s Outlander Day here at Outcandour headquarters but I plan to celebrate accordingly.
+Word on the street is June 1 is World Outlander Day!
+My family would probably tell you that every day seems like it’s Outlander Day here at Outcandour headquarters and I plan to celebrate accordingly.
 Tartan, bagpipes, an adopted accent, haggis…well, maybe not haggis.

 And why wouldn’t I?
-This is a holiday I can really get behind; as I’m fond of telling anyone who will listen, there are only two types of people out there: those who love Outlander and those who haven’t discovered it yet.
+This is a holiday I can really get behind.
+As I’m fond of telling anyone who will listen, there are only two types of people out there: those who love Outlander and those who haven’t yet discovered it.
 There is no alternative.

-My love for Outlander can’t always be explained but I’m going to try nonetheless.
+My love for Outlander can’t always be explained but I’m going to try anyway.
 Without further ado, here are my favorite things about Outlander:

 The History Lessons